sheezylion/Four-card-feature/README.md

 ### Introduction
 Continuous integration also short form for CI is a software development lifecycle where code changes are automatically tested and validated before merging into the main branch.
 This helps catch errors early, maintain code quality, and streamline development.

-In this project, we'll use GitHub Actions as our CI tool to check for syntax errors in an HTML/CSS form page whenever changes are pushed to the repository.
+In this project, we'll use GitHub Actions as our CI tool to check for syntax errors in HTML simple four-card-feature page whenever changes are pushed to the repository.

 ### What You'll Learn